-Within the temporal lobe of the brain is an elongated structure called the hippocampus.
-Some people have compared its shape to that of a seahorse.
+Within the temporal lobe of the brain is an elongated structure called the hippocampus after the Ancient Greek mythological sea animal, comparing its shape to that of a seahorse.
 This structure is special for a number of reasons.
 One is its role in memory encoding and consolidation.
 [Read more.]

 1564 the famous Italian anatomist and surgeon Julius Caesar Aranzi discovered a small structure when dissecting a human brain.
-He named it hippocampus, because its form reminded him of that of a sea horse.
-Only 400 years later the sinificance of his discovery was revealed, when a young man named Henry Molaison, or patient H. M., underwent a brain surgery that was supposed to cure him from his epileptic fits and saw both his hippocampi removed.
-As a result H. M. suffered a loss from a significant part of his memory, his explicit memory.
+He named it hippocampus because its form reminded him of a sea horse.
+Only 400 years later the significance of his discovery was revealed, when a young man named patient H. M., Henry Molaison, underwent a brain surgery that was supposed to cure him of his epileptic fits and saw both his hippocampi removed.
+As a result, H. M. suffered a loss from a significant part of his memory, his explicit memory.
 Molaison could, however, learn motor skills and iterate them, which lead to the discovery that procedural memory was not processed by the hippocampi.

-→ Working on his film Failed States (2008) filmmaker Henry Hills literally used dizziness as his resource.
+Working on his film Failed States (2008) filmmaker Henry Hills literally used dizziness as his resource.
 Spinning around and becoming dizzy with his camera in hand enabled him to overcome a severe crisis in his work.
-Not only had the vertiginous perception of the world matched his uncertainties about his work, but his becoming dizzy also stimulated new sensations and brought back a childhood memory – spinning and falling into the grass while watching the world turning around him.
+The vertiginous perception of the world seemed to match his current uncertainties about his work.
+His spinning and becoming dizzy was incited by a dear childhood memory that simultaneously represents an early experience of moving images – spinning and falling into the grass while watching the world turning around him.
+This positive reminiscence of becoming dizzy and putting the visual perception of the world in motion made coming back to dizziness as a method to get out of a crisis possible for Henry.

 → Balance training improves memory and spatial cognition in healthy adults.